Heir Heads

 “No, it was on TikTok.
 My son showed me.”

-“If I’ve put on weight then blame Covid.
+“If I’ve put on weight it’s because of Covid.
 We were cooped up for months.”

 “Exactly which outdoor activities did lockdown prevent you from doing?”